 We welcome applications from teachers working in the following districts: Dryden, Groton, Ithaca, Lansing, Newfield, and Trumansburg

 What is provided

-- for writers: a spacious private apartment with ample desk space
+- a spacious private apartment with ample desk space and bulletin boards

-- for photographers: a private apartment that includes a fully functional wet darkroom
+- for photographers: a private apartment that includes a built-in wet darkroom

 - a private bathroom